Rivers and sea

 Rivers remained crucial transport routes after Pākehā settlement, particularly before roads and railways were built.
 Flax, timber, coal, wool and dairy products were taken by boat down the Mōkau River and shipped south to Waitara and New Plymouth.
 The Whanganui River was another important transport route.

 Ships transported people, livestock and goods from ports along the west coast, including Mōkau, Marokopa and Kāwhia.
-Ironsand has been exported overseas from Taharoa since 1972.
+Ironsand has been exported from Taharoa since 1972.

 The North Island main trunk line was the most crucial factor in the development of the King Country.
 Rail was used by the government as a lever to ‘open’ the region for European settlement.